vansky/replications/vanschijndel_linzen-2018-emnlp/vanschijndel_linzen-2018-emnlp-replication.md

     mkdir scripts
 ```

-Create a `scripts/spr.lmeform` with the following:
+Create a `scripts/spr.lmeform` file that contains these lines:

 ```
     fdur